travis4dams/fantasypokemon/readme.txt

 teamsave - saves each team to a .txt file so it can be loaded or referenced later.
 Currently, teams are automatically saved after teammake and teamedit. teamload - loads two teams, one from each of two provided file paths, into the program.

-The standard ruleset is as follows:

---- no banned pokemon

-	--- baby

-	--- legendaries

-	--- unevolved

---- moveset restrictions

-	--- a Pokemon's learnable moves includes those it can learn from leveling, a prior evolution, TM/HM, Tutors, and even Special Events
-		--- Special Event moves may be flagged as "illegal" (pink text) in Pokemon Stadium 2, but are technically legal

-	--- Pokemon's first move is of its first type (if possible)

-	--- Pokemon's second move is of its second type (if possible)

-	--- "inferior" moves are replaced with learnable "superior" moves
-		--- i.e. if Charmander can learn Tackle and Strength, do not include Tackle in its learnable move pool

-	--- no banned moves
-		--- most banned moves are banned because they are useless or nearly useless in comba (i.e. Teleport, Bind, Mud-Slap, Tackle, etc.)
-		--- most moves that depend on the user/enemy BEING sleep are banned
-			--- i.e. Dream Eater, Snore, Nightmare, Sleep Talk, etc.
-			--- ideally these moves are unbanned and instead the program simply gives these moves only when the appropriate associated move is also present
-		--- most moves that depend on gender are banned
-			--- gender isn't working correctly in the script rn so ... banned
-		--- more controversial/opinionated bans
-			--- Double Team and Minimize
-				--- evasion stacking needs a specific response, and with randomized moves, imo a Pokemon with high evasion may be practically unstoppable
-			--- Mud-Slap
-				--- too many Ground pokemon are randoming this as their required Ground move, and it makes them less threatening and the games longer and less exciting.
-				--- this move can have legitimate use and eventually should be unbanned as it is less problematic than evasion buffs (since you can simply swap out if your accuracy is debuffed too much)... but given our current implementation, its coming up too much.
-			--- Rage
-				--- imo just not good and gets randomed too much since basically every Pokemon can learn it
-			--- False Swipe
-			--- Return/Frustration
-				--- currently Pokemon are set to 0 happiness, making Return do minimum damage (sometimes <1 damage!) and Frustration does max
-					--- as a workaround... just do neither
-				--- even if Frustration is viable and enabled, the move would appear really often since practically every Pokemon can learn it

-	--- (not yet enforced) a pokemon must have at least one damaging move (unclear if moves inflicting Poison status are "damaging" but I'd say yes)

 ----- Resources -----